apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 - ##### **`getValue(key): AsyncFunction`**

-  Gets a value from the default key-value store associated with the actor run.
+  Gets a value from the default key-value store associated with the Actor run.
 The key-value store is useful for persisting named data records, such as state objects, files, etc. The function is very similar to the [`Actor.getValue()`](https://sdk.apify.com/api/apify/class/Actor#getValue) function in Apify SDK.

   To set the value, use the dual function `context.setValue(key, value)`.